Home Contents Search

 She found it unacceptable that White writers would accept the existence of a person like Phyllis Wheatley who once communicated with George Washington; but, not William Lee who communicated with him every day.
 Ohio, Maryland, Virginia and Washington, D.C.
 Census data of free colored populations help to confirm and document her heritage of men and women freed from slavery following the deaths of George and Martha Washington.

 Believe it or not, it also affirms the common practice of slave owners to routinely separate family members for any number of reasons best known to themselves.
 This is what she believed was going on with her ancestor William Lee, in his life time.
-During my own research, I have taken the liberty of expanding what has been learned since Nancy' death about her Ancestor William Lee.
+During my own research, I have taken the liberty of expanding what has been learned about our Ancestor William Lee since Nancy's death in 1995.

 We have been advised that William Lee is likely buried in the slave grave yard of unmarked graves at Mount Vernon but which one and where in the plot is unknown.
 We know for certain that some of his descendents were buried in the Freedmen's Cemetery established in Alexandria during the Civil War but the anti-Black sentiments of the city paved it over for a municipal parking lot a hundred years later.
 Interesting among government records (see link below) of burials therein are proofs of Lee young men who died in the Civil War to free "the least of us."